rawshooter/newfoto/README.md

 # History

+## Update 14.01.2017
+* Fixes an issue when swiping the image to the next or last image and then going into zoom mode.
+Lesson learned: Always set the UIDynamic objects on right position before enabling the engine.

 ## Update 23.12.2016
 * Swiping to Next and Previous image possible
 * usage of UIDynamics for better UXP